Emperors: Power, Tenure, and Policy Across Imperial China

 B. Is China's ruler stability distinctive?

-The cross-civilizational comparison (above charts) shows that China and Europe are remarkably similar in ruler tenure throughout the 1000–1800 window, both hovering in the 15–18 year range.
+The cross-civilizational comparison shows China and Europe tracking closely on ruler tenure (15–18 years) throughout 1000–1800.
 The Islamic world is the real outlier, declining from ~16 to ~11 years.
-If increasing ruler tenure caused stagnation (Huang's argument), Europe should also have stagnated, since European rulers enjoyed the same or greater tenure gains.
+Chen & Lin's Figure 4.10 reinforces this: Chinese and European regicide rates converge after 700 AD and decline in parallel toward near-zero by 1800.
+If increasing ruler tenure caused stagnation, Europe should also have stagnated.

 C. Where the data does show Chinese distinctiveness